elixir-no-nels/nels-docs/docs/user-doc.md

 ## Transfer data to and from NeLS

-!!! warning

-	This part of the page is still under construction

-Joshua and Tina

 ### Upload/Download data using the Web interface of the NeLS portal

 For quick browsing and simple file access a user can log into NeLS at https://nels.bioinfo.no/ using either their FEiDE identity if they are a member of a Norewegian institution or a NeLS identity which can be created by members of the Elixir Helpdesk with access to the NelS admin tools.